hikeventures/hikeventures.github.io/_posts/2015-05-06-Best-satellite-messenger-locator-beacons.markdown

 ---
 layout: post
-title: 'Best Satellite Messenger, Locator and Personal Beacon 2016'
+title: Best Satellite Messenger, Locator and Personal Beacon 2016
-date: '2016-01-03 12:35:07 +0300'
+date: 2016-01-03 12:35:07 +0300
-comments: true
 description: Planning to go hiking in the remote wilderness?
-Be prepared to get help!
+Be prepared to get help with a GPS Satellite Messenger.
 category: articles
 tags:
   - articles